 What's this project about?

 Previous research has shown that mindfulness not only helps to improve attention and focus, but can also be effective in reducing stress, increasing control over negative feelings and improving quality of life.
-The MYmind: a mindfulness-training program was designed for adolescents with autism and their parents.
+The MYmind: a mindfulness-training program was designed for autistic adolescents and their parents.
 Originally developed and tested by Dr. Susan Bogels in the Netherlands, MYmind will allow families to experience the benefits of mindfulness meditation and cognitive therapy techniques while learning to relate to one another in a new way.

 How did we go about doing this project?

 The program consisted of nine 1.5 hour group therapy sessions at Geneva Centre for Autism.
 Parent and adolescent group sessions were run at the same time in separate rooms.
 Program sessions were made up of approximately 5 teens/parents, a therapist and a graduate student facilitator.
 Parent sessions also included a therapist and graduate student facilitator; one or both parents participated.

 During each of the 1.5-hour sessions, adolescents learned several breathing meditations, mindfulness exercises and yoga.
 Parent sessions consisted of breathing meditations, mindfulness exercises and yoga.
 Between sessions, adolescents and parents practiced the skills they’ve learned from the previous week daily.

 Before the start of mindfulness training, participants came to Geneva Centre on four separate occasions to complete screening and baseline research assessments.
 Throughout the training, both parents and adolescents completed short online surveys at the beginning of each week.
 After the program, each family completed two additional research assessments: one immediately following the end of the program, and one 10 weeks later.

 Families who participated received benefitted from more positive family interactions, less conflict, reduction in problem behaviours, and reduction in stress.
 Adolescents received a $20 gift card as a thank you for their time spent completing questionnaires in connection with this study at the end of the project.

 Who was involved?